slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 As explored in the previous tutorial, categorical variables (text) must be converted into numerical variables.
 One approach would be to one-hot encode each word, but this would result in a bunch of one-hot vectors that would demonstrate no meaning between the words, and be computationally expensive.

 A better approach would be to tag each word with a unique integer.
+The nice thing about this approach is that the integer encoding for a specific word remains the same across all documents.
+For example, ...

-To do this, we use the Keras (a deep learning framework) **one_hot** function and the **Tokenizer()** API to handle multiple documents.
-For a deeper understanding of how to implement these functions, see this [tutorial](https://machinelearningmastery.com/prepare-text-data-deep-learning-keras) .
+To do this, we use the Keras (a neural network library) **one_hot** function and the **Tokenizer()** API to handle multiple documents.
+For a deeper understanding of how to implement these functions, see this [tutorial](https://machinelearningmastery.com/prepare-text-data-deep-learning-keras).

 ```python
 encod_corp = []